 If you have a history of making late payments or are just starting out and don’t have a credit history yet, consider improving your credit before shopping for car insurance.

-Improving your credit takes time so while your efforts may not result in a huge premium drop immediately, once your credit score has improved ask your insurer to reprice your policy.
-Some ways to improve your credit score quickly include:
+Improving your credit takes time, so your efforts may not result in a huge premium drop immediately.
+Once your credit score has improved, ask your insurer to reprice your policy.
+Some ways to improve your credit score include:

 - Ordering a free credit report and making sure the information listed is correct.
 Dispute any wrong or inaccurate information on your report to have it removed.

-- Paying down (or paying off) your credit card debt
+- Reducing or eliminating your credit card debt

 - Opening a new credit card and making your payments on time each month.
-If you have poor credit or none, a secured credit card with a low limit could help you build your credit.
-Regardless of which option you choose, be careful not to overspend.
+If you have poor credit or none, a secured credit card with a low limit could help you rebuild your credit.

 Complete a driver safety course

-Many insurers offer a discount to drivers who take and pass a defensive driving course, regardless of age or how long you have been driving so taking advantage of this is always a good idea.
-Older drivers can take advantage of the American Association of Retired Persons’ (AARP) online defensive driving course geared towards drivers 50 or older.
-The self-guided course costs $22.
+Many insurers offer a discount to drivers who take and pass a defensive driving course, regardless of age or how long you have been driving.
+Older drivers can take advantage of the American Association of Retired Persons (AARP) online defensive driving course geared towards drivers 50 or older.

-Check with your insurer to see if they offer this discount and to get a list of approved courses.
-As an example, Geico refers clients to an online course through the National Safety Council or the American Safety Council for a discounted cost of $12.50.
+Check with your insurer to see if it offers this discount and to get a list of approved courses.
+For example, Geico refers clients to an online course through the National Safety Council or the American Safety Council.
 Completing one of these courses will typically result in a discount between 5% and 20% on your car insurance premium.

 Bundle your insurance policies